 This decision came out of an abundance of caution and in response to health officials' recommendation to reduce face-to-face contact to prevent the spread of infectious disease.

-This precautionary measure does not mean the shelter’s dogs are in danger of either contracting or transmitting this virus.
+These precautionary measure do not mean the shelter's dogs are in danger of either contracting or transmitting this virus.
 Veterinary officials worldwide are in agreement there is no evidence dogs can become ill from this strain or serve as a carrier.
-While domesticated animals are not impacted by the coronavirus outbreak, this is a good opportunity to review your pets’ role in your disaster preparedness plan.
-The Centers for Disease Control and Prevention recommend pet owners keep on hand the following: a two-week supply of food and water for each pet in your care, a two-week supply of each pet’s medications, and a file containing each pet’s care plan, vaccination and ownership records, microchip information, and a preferred contact in case of emergency.
+While domesticated animals are not impacted by the COVID-19 outbreak, this is a good opportunity to review your pets' role in your disaster preparedness plan.
+The Centers for Disease Control and Prevention recommend pet owners keep on hand the following: a two-week supply of food and water for each pet in your care, a two-week supply of each pet's medications, and a file containing each pet's care plan, vaccination and ownership records, microchip information, and a preferred contact in case of emergency.

 As this is a fluid situation, the shelter asks that the public monitor its website, www.lucascountydogs.com, and their Facebook page for regular updates, as the closure timeline is subject to change based on guidance received from local and national public health officials.